RyanOthnielKearns/vault-fall-2021/Stanford/Y4Q2/PHIL 170/Lecture Notes/PHIL 170 Lecture 3 Notes (2022-01-11).md

 ### Examples
 #### Caveats
-- it's not straightforward how Williams' examples relate to "conventional" arguments against utilitarianism from [[202201060952 PHIL 170 Lecture 2 Notes (2022-01-06)|last time]], e.g. punishment and promising
+- it's not straightforward how Williams' examples relate to "conventional" arguments against utilitarianism from [[PHIL 170 Lecture 2 Notes (2022-01-06)|last time]], e.g. punishment and promising
 	- not also directly about pointing out how utilitarian reaches the wrong verdict (the utilitarian verdict in Jim's case might get it right, actually)
 	- rather, what is morally important to *think* / *feel* when we figure out what we should do (and how utilitarianism doesn't provide us with the proper thinking / feeling, and that's something we want from moral philosophical accounts)
 - these arguments are clearly addressed to those who are *not yet* utilitarians (an external critique)